acesarsr/XSIAM-Migration-Assistant/README.md

 Use this file to test the migration workflow.

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## 📝 Future Enhancements

-- [ ] Export to XSIAM Content Pack format
-- [ ] Bulk coverage analysis reports (CSV/PDF)
-- [ ] Enhanced QRadar AQL to XQL conversion
-- [ ] Direct XSIAM API integration
-- [ ] Migration history tracking

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## 🙏 Acknowledgments

 - Palo Alto Networks for XSIAM Analytics documentation
-- Microsoft for inspiration from Azure Sentinel migration tools

 ## ⚠️ Disclaimer